AshokTak/Online-Machine-Learning/README.md

 # Online-Machine-Learning
-This is collection of projects / assignments completed as part of online courses
+This is collection of projects / assignments completed as part of online courses/ specialization.

-1. Sequential Models
+* Course: Sequential Models
 - Emojify Model
 - Neural Machine Translation Model
+- Trigger Detection Model

+Other personal projects are coming..